What Our Fund Provides

 2. Delaware County Schools (IN) – Some of these schools had ImPACT Testing in place, so we implemented ImPACT Testing in the schools that did not have any testing.
 We provided Concussion Goggles to all of the Elementary, Middle and High Schools in 2015 for implementation during the 2015/2016 school year.

-3. Indianapolis Public Schools (IPS) – These schools have ImPACT Testing in place and we have completed the initial distribution of Concussion Goggles to all Elementary, Middle and High Schools starting in April 2015 to be completed in the 2015/16 school year.
+3. Indianapolis Public Schools (IPS) – These schools have ImPACT Testing in place and we have completed the initial distribution of Concussion Goggles to all Elementary, Middle and High Schools in the 2015/16 school year.
 We have provided 1 Concussion Goggle Kit to each school, but in order to effectively educate all of the students each year – it requires 4 kits/school.
-We plan on providing the additional kits in 2016.
+We plan on providing the additional kits in 2017.
 This is the largest school district in Indiana.

 5. Greater Indianapolis Metropolitan School Districts (counties surrounding Marion County) – This implementation will cover the following counties in Indiana: